COMMUNITY RELATIONS COMMITTEE

 EASTMAN IMMIGRANT SERVICES (EIS)

 Employment continues to be a top priority for newcomers/immigrants in the Steinbach area.
-Our Employment Facilitator assists many immigrants each year in the search for employment in our area.
-To assist the connection with immigrants to local employers, a new initiative called Workplace Experience Project is currently being developed.
-Workplace Experience Project will assist immigrants who are participating in local English classes to complete the required three workshops, develop a current resume, and find an 8-week workplace experience that is suitable for both the individual and the business.
-Employers are encouraged to talked with EIS to see how this program can benefit their business.
+Our Employment facilitator assists many immigrants each year in the search for employment in our area.
+Clients receive help with writing resumes, cover letters and are given ideas for employment possibilities.
+Employers are encouraged to talk with EIS to see how they can benefit from our program.

-The SWIS worker assists the school staff to see the school through the eyes of a newcomer and aims to increase awareness of newcomer issues.
+SWIS assists the school staff to see the school through the eyes of a newcomer and aims to increase awareness of newcomer issues.

 Storytelling: Community Awareness

-Our volunteer program includes opportunities to be language buddies, settlement partners or to help with events that are planned through our integration program.
+Our volunteer program includes opportunities to be language buddies, settlement partners or to help with events that are planned as part of our integration program.
 Our language buddy program is especially popular.
 Currently we have a waiting list for language buddies.

 This year, EIS hosted many events to assist newcomers/immigrants with information regarding their new home.
-Topics such as Tax Info Workshops, Citizenship Classes, International Cooking Classes, Family Swim Night, Family Literacy Classes, Orientation to Canada Workshops were attended by newcomers and immigrants.
-Our Annual Christmas Party and Cultures in the City had large numbers of community members and newcomers/immigrants celebrating together.
+These events included Tax Info workshops, Citizenship classes, International cooking classes, Family Swim Night, Family Literacy Classes, and Orientation to Canada workshops.
+Our Annual Christmas Party and Citizenship Ceremony at Cultures in the City had large numbers of community members and newcomers/immigrants celebrating together.
 The collaboration between newcomers/immigrants and community is an excellent example of creating a community where people are valued and community is strong.